Tmeister/wp-api-jwt-auth/README.md

 }
 ```

-Error response from the server
+Error response from the server:

 ```json
 {